Klaim/dev.artofsequence.org/source/index.md

 ## Development Information

-If you want to help but are not sure how to do so then [please check this page first!](how-to-contribute) If you just want to start coding, check [the development setup page](development-setup).
+If you want to help but are not sure how to start [please check this page first!](how-to-contribute.md)

+If you just want to start coding, check [the development setup page](development-setup.md).
 Once done, get the sources of the project you want to work on and start coding!

 ## Community